The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Introduction

 Hence, this process continues for the $n$th+1 prime, and so if we define a partial Euler product up to the $n$th order as

 for $n>1$ and $Q_0(s)=1$, then we obtain the Golomb's formula for the $p_{n+1}$ prime

-We performed numerical computation of (19) in PARI/GP software package, as it is an excellent platform for performing arbitrary precision computations [9], and its functionality will be very useful for the rest of this article.
+We performed numerical computation of (19) in PARI/GP software package, as it is an excellent platform for performing arbitrary precision computations [10], and its functionality will be very useful for the rest of this article.
 Before running any script, we recommend to allocate alot of memory $\textbf{allocatemem(1000000000)}$, and setting precision to high value, for example $\textbf{\textbackslash p 2000}$.
-We tabulate the computational results in Table 1 for $s=10$ and $s=100$ case, and observe the convergence approaching to the $p_{n+1}$ based on the knowledge of all primes up to the $n$th order.
-For the $p_{1000}$ case, $s$ is still too small, hence we performed a very high precision computation for $n=9999$ and $s=10000$ with precision set to $50000$ decimal places, and now the true value of the prime is revealed:
+We tabulate the computational results in Table 1 for $s=10$ and $s=100$ case, and observe the convergence approaching to the $p_{n+1}$ prime based on the knowledge of all primes up to the $n$th order.
+When we compute for the $p_{1000}$ case, the $s=100$ variable is still too small to obverse correct convergence, hence we performed a very high precision computation for $n=999$ and $s=10000$ with precision set to $50000$ decimal places, and now the true value of the prime is revealed:

 This formula will always converge because $p_n^{-s}\gg p_{n+1}^{-s}$ as $s\to \infty$, and also because the prime gaps are always bounded which will prevent higher order primes from modifying the main asymptote.
 It's just a matter of allowing the limit variable $s$ to tend a large value, however, as it seen it is not very practical for computing large primes, as very high arbitrary precision is required.
 The script in PARI is shown in Listing $1$ to compute the next prime using the Golomb's formula (19), which was used to compute Table $1$.
 The precision must be set very high, we generally set to $2000$ digits by default.